CenterForOpenScience/COSDev/docs/osf/preprint_providers.rst

         ],
     },

-Run the script locally to ensure that it works: ``python -m scripts.populate_preprint_providers``.
-If it's working, commit the changes
+Run the script locally to ensure that it works: ``docker-compose run --rm web python -m scripts.populate_preprint_providers``.
+If it's working, commit the changes.
+Put a note in the PR to have others re-run this script.

 ember-preprints Updates
 -----------------------